The Six Ps of Strategic Foresight – Using the Core Thinking Types Well

 Notice that Aristotle’s three “universal values” associate strongly with Toffler’s Three Ps.
 Those who like to explore probability foresight can be considered motivated by truth-associated values, those who do possibility foresight are motivated by beauty- or creativity-associated values, and those who explore preference foresight are motivated by goodness-associated values.
 These values and foresight processes track so closely with each other, we will argue that Aristotle’s three values can be thought of as a restatement of the Three P’s, from a values perspective.
 We will return to Aristotle’s three values, as examples of cultural universals, in Chapters 7 and 11.

-In foresight process and culture work, it is usually very helpful to divide the Preferable into the two basic types of sentiment that we each use to navigate the future: defensive pessimism and strategic optimism.
-As we have seen, both sentiments are fundamentally adaptive lenses on the future.
-When we account for sentiment, we must discuss the Four Ps of future thinking: Probable, Possible, Preventable, and Preferred futures.
+In foresight process and culture work, it is usually very helpful to divide the Preferable into the Preferred and the Preventable, the two most basic types of sentiment that all living systems use to navigate the future: defensive pessimism and strategic optimism.
+The pioneering futurist Art Shostak was the first to introduce this model, to our knowledge, in print in 2001.
+When we account for sentiment, the most basic and universal type of normative (values-based) foresight, we are using the Four Ps of future thinking: exploring our Probable, Possible, Preferred, and Preventable futures.

 Strategic Foresight – Avoiding the Four Sins of Practice